-After the fall of communism in 1989, the subsidies was halted which caused most of cooperative had problems in competing with the foreigner due to lack of fund to obtain advanced technologically and competent management.
-A quite large percentage of them collapsed, while other could survive and getting bigger.
+After the fall of communism in 1989, the subsidies were halted which caused most of cooperative had problems in competing with the foreigner due to lack of fund to obtain advanced technologically and competent management.
+A quite large percentage of them were collapsed, while other could survive and getting bigger.
 Nowadays, the farmers enjoy the agricultural subsidy like other EU countries.

 In September 19, 2014, we had a chance to visit two farms in Czech Republic.
-One of them is a family farm sites, while the rest is a scientific center owned by Czech University of Life Science Prague (CZU) where domestication of wild animals such as Giant Antelopes from Africa and wild Llama from Latin America are being carried out and experimented for further use.
+One of them is a family farm sites; while the rest is a scientific center owned by Czech University of Life Science Prague (CZU) where domestication of wild animals such as Giant Antelopes from Africa and wild Llama from Latin America are being carried out and experimented for further use.

 The family farm has long history.
 They had experienced live in socialist regime, the changing regime, and the more liberal system.
 Nowadays, the farm produces different crops mainly wheat and barley on 820 in hectares of land of which 115 are rented.
 The farm has huge storage facility and gives storage services, machinery workshop, dairy processing unit and quality control laboratory.

 In addition to this, the farm owned more than five modern farm machines.
 The production, mainly barley and wheat, are sold to whole sellers and breweries.

 The farm also purchases milk from the vicinity, processes and produces different products which are directly delivered to customers or final users on different outlets.
 The products range from packaged milk, yogurt, cheese, etc. Those products are considered as the best in Prague market.

 The field visit has been entailed to have a glimpse understanding of the agricultural system and sector of the European countries.
 From the mere observation, it has been learned and noted that the agricultural system of Europe is different from Africa and Asian countries where intensification and labor intensive mode of production are the unique features.